microsoft/Agents-for-Enhanced-Customer-Care-Solution-Accelerator/Deployment/Differentiators/DIFFERENTIATORS.md

 <a id="troubleshooting_steps"></a>
 ## Dynamically-generated Troubleshooting Steps in Copilot Studio Topics

-In this accelerator, once the Copilot Studio orchestration has determined that there are no network issues that would be responsible for the issue the customer is facing, the agent make use of a dynamic troubleshooting capability in the **IVR Troubleshooter** Topic.
+In this accelerator, once the Copilot Studio orchestration has determined that there are no network issues that would be responsible for the issue the customer is facing, the agent makes use of a dynamic troubleshooting capability in the **IVR Troubleshooter** Topic.

 Rather than hardcoding troubleshooting steps into the nodes of a Topic in Copilot Studio, we are using a generic troubleshooting topic that can retrieve and walk through a sequence of steps that are retrieved and tailored to the specific customer and issue, based on several factors:
  * The issue that the customer has stated